2022 California Proposition 1: Support

 With the effort to codify reproductive rights into the state constitution being initiated by the California's Democratic political leadership – Newsom, Atkins, and Rendon – the Yes campaign for Proposition 1 received broad support from the California Democratic Party and its membership.
-The campaign, led by Protect Abortion Rights, maintained a list of supporters that comprised the coalition in support of Proposition 1 and explained in the footer of their website that the campaign was largely supported by Atkins and the Planned Parenthood Affiliates of California.
+The campaign, led by Protect Abortion Rights, maintained a list of supporters that comprised the coalition in support of Proposition 1, and explained in the footer of their website that the campaign was largely supported by Atkins and the Planned Parenthood Affiliates of California.
 In that list, California's two US senators, seven US representatives, 15 state senators, and 24 state assemblymembers were part of the Yes campaign's coalition.
 Dianne Feinstein and Alex Padilla, the state's US senators, officially joined the coalition on July 28.
 All of California's elected executive branch officials endorsed Proposition 1, which includes Newsom, Lieutenant Governor Eleni Kounalakis, Secretary of State Shirley Weber, State Treasurer Fiona Ma, State Controller Betty Yee, State Superintendent of Public Instruction Tony Thurmond, Insurance Commissioner Ricardo Lara, and Attorney General Rob Bonta.
-Democratic candidates seeking elected office such as state controller candidate Malia Cohen and state assemblymember candidate Diane Papan also indicated their support for Proposition 1.
+Democratic candidates seeking elected office, such as state controller candidate Malia Cohen and state assemblymember candidate Diane Papan, also indicated their support for Proposition 1.

-Some Republicans held divergent views from their party on Proposition 1, the latter being opposed, with attorney general candidate Nathan Hochman telling The San Diego Union-Tribune that as long as "Proposition 1 does as its authors state, which is to merely codify California's current law on abortion and the viability standard, I would support Proposition 1."
-State controller candidate Lanhee Chen gave qualified support for enshrining California's existing abortion law into the state constitution and expressing concern about Proposition 1's language.
+Some Republicans held divergent views from their party on Proposition 1, the latter being opposed, with attorney general candidate Nathan Hochman telling The San Diego Union-Tribune that, as long as "Proposition 1 does as its authors state, which is to merely codify California's current law on abortion and the viability standard, I would support Proposition 1".
+State controller candidate Lanhee Chen gave qualified support for enshrining California's existing abortion law into the state constitution, and expressing concern about Proposition 1's language.

 The Green Party of California endorsed Proposition 1, sharing the party's Alameda County branch's voting guide, in which the branch stated, "[P]utting reproductive rights into the state constitution has significant benefits for women in California."
-The endorsement by the Green Party of Alameda County also came with criticism for the wording of Proposition 1, "[W]omen merit no mention in the proposition, the right to choose abortion belonging to an 'individual'...The decision to have an abortion belongs to the pregnant woman alone, no one else.
+The endorsement by the Green Party of Alameda County also came with criticism for the wording of Proposition 1, "[W]omen merit no mention in the proposition, the right to choose abortion belonging to an 'individual'...
+The decision to have an abortion belongs to the pregnant woman alone, no one else.
 That should have been spelled out."
 On September 9, the Peace and Freedom Party announced its support for Proposition 1 while criticizing the limited scope of the constitutional amending by stating, "It makes explicit the right to abortion and contraceptives in the California constitution.
-It does not include universal free healthcare, paid family leave and child care, which would give us real reproductive freedom.
+It does not include universal free health care, paid family leave, and child care, which would give us real reproductive freedom.
 But still, this is a YES."
-On October 11, the California National Party announced its support for voting Yes on Proposition 1 according to the positions stated in the party platform.
+On October 11, the California National Party announced its support for voting Yes on Proposition 1, according to the positions stated in the party platform.